natebarksdale/natebarksdale.github.io/src/content/blog/2009-06-02-a-tale-of-two-counties.md

 description: A conversation between two friends exploring the complexities of local culture and its impact on community health in small-town Kansas.
 emoji: 🌾
 tags:
-  - 🌍 communities
+  - 🌍 Kansas
+  - ⚕️ Medicine
-  - 📈 growth
+  - ⚖️ Law
-  - 🤝 respect
+  - ❤️ Kindness
-  - 📉 decline
+  - 📝 Writing
 haiku: |
   Towns flourish with care,
   Words weave a vibrant culture,